Call us today. (503) 925-8428 info@onsite-drug-testing.com

 Step 1

-First, the subject presents identification to the collector who records that information on a Chain of Custody Form (CCF).
+The subject presents identification to the collector, who records it on a Chain of Custody Form (CCF).

 Step 2